-Is your cat vomiting yellow liquid?
 It can be quite scary if your cat is vomiting, especially if you don't know why.
 Although cats are known to vomit occasionally, it is not considered normal if it happens regularly.
 Cat vomit often appears foamy and white, clear, brown, pink, or yellow.
+Each of these colors can indicate different underlying causes.

 Why Do Cats Vomit Yellow Liquid?

 Yellow-colored vomit is typically made up of stomach acids and bile.
 Stomach acids are produced in the stomach lining to aid in digestion.
 Bile is a fluid produced in the liver and stored in the gallbladder.
-It enters the duodenum (located just past the stomach) to further assist with digestion.
+It enters the duodenum (a part of the small intestine located just past the stomach) to further assist with digestion.

 When cats vomit yellow liquid, it's often because the stomach is empty.
 The acids irritate the stomach lining and cause the cat to vomit.
 This explains why some cats may vomit when they are especially hungry.
 However, there are many diseases that cause cats to vomit, so don't dismiss your cat's yellow vomit.
 In addition, yellow liquid may not only be stomach acid and bile; it could be that your cat ate something yellow in color and is unable to properly digest it.

 There are numerous illnesses that can cause a cat to vomit yellow liquid.
-The following are just some of these:
+The following are some of the more common causes of this distressing symptom.

 What to Do if Your Cat Is Throwing Up Yellow Liquid

 If your cat vomits yellow liquid one time and there are no other signs of illness, then it may not be a cause for concern.
 Watch your cat closely for a day or two to make sure he is eating, drinking, and behaving normally.
 If your cat stops eating, becomes lethargic, or continues to vomit, contact your veterinarian for advice.
-Your vet may recommend withholding food for 12-24 hours, feeding a bland diet, or coming in for an exam.
+Your vet may recommend changing the feeding schedule, feeding a bland diet, or coming in for an exam.
 If vomiting becomes frequent or your cat appears to be in distress, bring him to the nearest open veterinarian as soon as possible.

 Treatment for Vomiting in Cats